viamrobotics/docs/docs/tutorials/projects/foam-dart-launcher.md

 ## Configure Your Foam Dart Launcher Robot with the Viam App

-Create a new robot in the Viam app and give it a name.
+Create a new machine in the Viam app and give it a name.
 Navigate to your new machine's **Config** tab and click the **Components** subtab.

 ### Board Configuration (Raspberry Pi)